kaosat-dev/node-browserify/readme.markdown

   --external, -x   Reference a file from another bundle.

   --transform, -t  Use a transform module on top-level files.

+  --extension      Consider files with specified extension as modules.

   --command, -c    Use a transform command on top-level files.